Types of Tracking

-- Once woken, it checks the GPS for movement over a period of a few seconds.
+- Once woken by accelerometer movement, it checks the GPS for movement over a period of a few seconds.

-- If the GPS shows movement over the start threshold, a trip is started.
+- If the GPS shows movement over the start threshold (250m by default), a trip is started.

 In Jostle mode, the device uses its accelerometer to detect movement.
 Operation is as follows:

 - By default, a wake filter is applied.
 The filter only starts a trip when it has seen 1 second’s worth of above-threshold movement in a 4 second period, or repeated short movements over several 4 second periods.
 Disabling the filter results in any accelerometer movement above the Wakeup Threshold (in Accelerometer Settings section of System Parameters) waking the unit.

 - Unit immediately determines it is moving – this is the same as entering a trip.

 - Once moving, the accelerometer no longer wakes the unit

 - It wakes every two minutes on a timer, and does two things: